-- · Eliminates cold weather starting problems. - Increases engine life significantly by keeping the engine warm and avoiding costly, excessive idling. - · Prevents external water leaks caused by excessive cold. - Allows the cab to heat more quickly. - Reduces the temperature at which ether is required. - Allows the engine heaters to be activated as soon as the engine is stopped.
+- Eliminates cold weather starting problems. - Increases engine life significantly by keeping the engine warm and avoiding costly, excessive idling. - Prevents external water leaks caused by excessive cold. - Allows the cab to heat more quickly. - Allows the engine heaters to be activated as soon as the engine is stopped.